-Above $500,00 and you’ll pay 0.4% as well, with Black account features and more.
+Above $500,00, you’ll pay 0.4% as well, with Black account features and more.
 This account is the Generation status which includes a dedicated team of advisors, individualized portfolios, in-depth financial planning, and 50% of a Medcan health plan.

-In addition to a customized portfolio based on risk and other factors, you can choose to further personalize your portfolio.
+In addition to a customized portfolio based on risk and other factors, you can choose to personalize your portfolio further.
 Wealthsimple offers features such as Socially Responsible Investing and Halal Investing.

 They also offer features like Roundup and Overflow.
 Roundup is an app that users can download that takes the spare change from purchases and invests it into your portfolio.
 Overflow is similar in that it takes spare money and invests it into your portfolio.
 However, Overflow asks users to specify the amount of money they want to keep in their associated accounts.
-Whenever you have a balance over the specified amount, Wealthsimple takes the difference and invests it in your portfolio.
+Wealthsimple takes the difference and invests it in your portfolio whenever you have a balance over the specified amount.

-Besides the management fees, portfolios also come with a fee called MER, management expense ratio.
+Besides the management fees, portfolios also come with a MER fee; management expense ratio.
 Each ETF in your portfolio has its MER.
-These fees do not go to Wealthsimple, but rather to the ETF owner.
-Wealthsimple choose ETF’s that have an average of 0.2%, but maybe higher if users choose SRI’s or Halal Investing.
+These fees do not go to Wealthsimple but rather to the ETF owner.
+Wealthsimple chooses ETFs with an average of 0.2%, but maybe higher if users choose SRI’s or Halal Investing.

 Wealthsimple offers commission-free trading on its smartphone app.
-This is a great option for investors looking to create their portfolios.
+This is an excellent option for investors looking to create their portfolios.
 It’s cheaper than using Wealthsimple’s Robo-advisor, but the work is all on you.
 You can customize your portfolio of ETFs and stocks from NYSE, NASDAQ, TSX, and TSX-V.

-There are no management fees except the MERs associated with the ETFs you select.
-There is also no account minimum to get started which means you can start with as low as $1 if you wanted.
+There are no management fees except the MERs associated with your selected ETFs.
+There is also no account minimum to start, so you can start with as low as $1 if you want.

 Wealthsimple has created a beautiful app for users to trade on.
-It’s easy and intuitive and takes very little steps to start buying and selling stocks!
+It’s easy and intuitive and takes very few steps to start buying and selling stocks!

-There are limitations to the stocks and ETFs you can buy, although minimal.
-The stocks must have a minimum price of 50 cents per share and there must be at least 50,000 shares traded daily.
+Although minimal, there are limitations to the stocks and ETFs you can buy.
+For example, the stocks must have a minimum price of 50 cents per share, and there must be at least 50,000 shares traded daily.

 In the future, Wealthsimple plans to add new features to their app like 2FA security, notifications when prices change on your stocks, and news and updates on your stocks.